-Reporting and coordination requirements for institution program participants are delineated in the Standards of Sex Offender Management.
+Reporting and coordination requirements for community program participants are delineated in the Standards.
 The successful offeror will be required to provide reports on standardized forms (as available) provided by the department.
 The required reports include:

-- Intake Summaries will be completed on all program participants within 120 days of admission into the treatment program. - Progress Summaries will be completed on all active program participants on a monthly basis. - Discharge Summaries will be completed on all program participants at the conclusion of treatment, upon termination from the program, or when a transfer occurs.
-Discharge summaries must be submitted to the SOMP project manager within thirty (30) days of discharge from treatment. - Monthly Attendance Reports will be submitted to the supervising probation officer, or designee, and the SOMP project manager for all program participants in the institution component. - Contractors will provide all required data for offender follow-up and program evaluation on forms developed by the Department.
+- Intake Summaries will be completed on all program participants within 60 days of admission into the treatment program. - Progress Summaries will be completed on all active program participants on a monthly basis. - Discharge Summaries will be completed on all program participants at the conclusion of treatment, upon termination from the program, or when a transfer occurs.
+Discharge summaries must be submitted to the SOMP project manager within thirty (30) days of discharge from treatment. - Monthly Attendance Reports will be submitted to the supervising probation officer and the SOMP project manager for all program participants. - Contractors will provide all required data for offender follow-up and program evaluation on forms developed by the Department.